 Through the SSIP, the KDE collaborates with regional cooperatives in a limited number of districts known as Transformation Zones.
-Using continuous improvement cycles, regions are supporting districts in reaching the goals within their Comprehensive District Improvement Plan (CDIP).
+Using continuous improvement cycles, regions are supporting districts in reaching the districts’ goals.

-Below are tools that can be used with the clear description of an innovation to determine whether it is a good fit based on the need and if there are enough resources available to support the effective use of the innovation.
+Below are tools that can be used to select an innovation to determine whether it is a good fit based on the need and if there are enough resources available to support the effective use of the innovation.
 Hexagon Tool